dcogb/dcogb.github.io/documentation/minion/setup.md

 ---
 # Minion Setup

 [!!]
-Since Kohana `3.3.x`, minion requires no additional setup to use.
+Since Mountain Valley Church of God `3.3.x`, minion requires no additional setup to use.